jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >
 > 1. MAJOR version when you make incompatible API changes,
 > 2. MINOR version when you add functionality in a backwards compatible manner, and
 > 3. PATCH version when you make backwards compatible bug fixes.
 > Additional labels for pre-release and build metadata are available as
 > extensions to the MAJOR.MINOR.PATCH format. [@semantic_versioning]

 Beyond these principles, for initial development an unstable API is presented;
 'Major version zero (0.y.z) is for initial development.
 Anything MAY change at any time.
-The public API SHOULD NOT be considered stable.' [@semantic_versioning] Therefore until `v1.0.0` is cut, the API for both the CPAB and CPAO is considered unstable.
+The public API SHOULD NOT be considered stable [@semantic_versioning].'
+Therefore until `v1.0.0` is cut, the API for both the CPAB and CPAO is considered unstable.

 ### Changelog

-Both the CPAB and CPAO have changes tracked through a changelog, which documents all changes between versions.
-The changelog is formatted according to the 'Keep a Changelog' changelog style.
+Both the CPAB and CPAO have changes tracked through a changelog [Appendix A], which documents all changes between versions.
+The changelog is formatted according to the 'Keep a Changelog' changelog style [@keep_a_changelog].
 The maintenance of this changelog allows users to see changes between versions and make informed decisions on upgrading - while also providing a utility for developers for tracking changes between versions.

 > What is a changelog?
 > A changelog is a file which contains a curated, chronologically ordered list